-(1) All operations involving military watercraft in the Camp Lejeune area, to include, but not limited to U.S. Navy, USCG ships /smaller water vessels, USMC small boats, and military open water swimmers fall under the jurisdiction of this Order at all times.
+- (1) All operations involving military watercraft in the Camp Lejeune area, to include, but not limited to U.S. Navy, USCG ships /smaller water vessels, USMC small boats, and military open water swimmers fall under the jurisdiction of this Order at all times.
 Units conducting any open water training events, to include water parachute operations/open water swim events will ensure the event is scheduled in RFMSS and the range is properly signed for.
-If required, ensure the required safety supervisors, safety swimmers, medical support, and safety boats to support the high-risk training event are present and properly posted.

-(2) Military operations involving AAVs, LAVs, small boats, open water swimmers, LCUs, LCACs, etc., in waters surrounding the Installation, to include water parachute operations must be scheduled through RFMSS a minimum of 14 working days prior to use.
-This time frame is required to permit the coordination mandated by federal law with appropriate agencies external to the Marine Corps if required and to permit the publication of the appropriate Notice to Mariners.
-Any unauthorized military waterborne operations conducted without a published NOTMARs, which injures civilians or damages civilian property could result civil and military punitive actions.

-(3) LCAC Route to/from Mile Hammock Bay.
-Entry point approaching from the sea - 855-243; Exit point towards Mile Hammock Bay - 864-255.
-LCACs requesting to cross Onslow Beach must coordinate operations at least 21 working days in advance with the RCO and EMD.

-(4) Refueling on or within 100 ft. of water requires a SRR and a FEREIR.
-POC for FEREIRs is the NEPA Section, ECB, EMD at (910) 451-5063.

-(5) Requests to place floating bridges, wires, cables, fuel hoses, pipes, floating targets, etc. across or in navigable waters must be submitted 30 working days in advance of the scheduled event to the CG MCIEAST-MCB CAMLEJ via the AC/S, G-3/5 (RCB) and the USCG via message.
+If required, ensure the required safety supervisors, safety swimmers, medical support, and safety boats to support the high-risk training event are present and properly posted. - (2) Military operations involving AAVs, LAVs, small boats, open water swimmers, LCUs, LCACs, etc., in waters surrounding the Installation, to include water parachute operations must be scheduled through RFMSS a minimum of 14 working days prior to use.
+This time frame is required to permit the coordination mandated by federal law with appropriate agencies external to the Marine Corps if required and to permit the publication of the appropriate NOTMARs.
+Any unauthorized military waterborne operations conducted without a published NOTMARs, which injures civilians or damages civilian property could result civil and military punitive actions. - (3) LCAC Route to/from Mile Hammock Bay.
+Entry point approaching from the sea 855-243; Exit point towards Mile Hammock Bay 864-255.
+LCACs requesting to cross Onslow Beach must coordinate operations at least 21 working days in advance with the RCO and EMD. - (4) Refueling on or within 100 ft. of water requires a SRR and a FEREIR.
+POC for FEREIRs is the NEPA Section, ECB, EMD at (910) 451-5063. - (5) Requests to place floating bridges, wires, cables, fuel hoses, pipes, floating targets, etc. across or in navigable waters must be submitted 30 working days in advance of the scheduled event to the CG MCIEAST-MCB CAMLEJ via the AC/S, G-3/5 (RCB) and the USCG via message.
 Requests must contain grid coordinates of obstruction, type of obstruction, and dates and times of emplacement and removal.
 Obstructions must be manned on both sides, easily removed to allow waterborne traffic to proceed, and completely removed upon completion of training.

-(6) All Naval and Coast Guard vessels involved in operations in Onslow Bay and adjacent waters falling under the jurisdiction of the CG MCIEAST-MCB CAMLEJ must request area clearance prior to entry.
+- (6) All Naval and Coast Guard vessels involved in operations in Onslow Bay and adjacent waters falling under the jurisdiction of the CG MCIEAST-MCB CAMLEJ must request area clearance prior to entry.
 Area clearance is required because five of Camp Lejeune ranges fire into, or from, the Atlantic Coast Sector.
-Naval message PLA addressees are: CG MCIEAST-MCB CAMLEJ and CG MCIEAST-MCB CAMLEJ G-3/5.

-(7) Units conducting training in State of North Carolina waters must be vigilant and yield to hunters, commercial fishermen, and recreational boaters to prevent conflicts.
+Naval message PLA addressees are: CG MCIEAST-MCB CAMLEJ and CG MCIEAST-MCB CAMLEJ G-3/5. - (7) Units conducting training in State of North Carolina waters must be vigilant and yield to hunters, commercial fishermen, and recreational boaters to prevent conflicts.
 Bridging operations across the AIWW at Camp Lejeune must be coordinated with the Captain of the Port of Wilmington United States Coast Guard at least 120 days in advance.
-Phone number (252) 247-4570.
+Phone number (252) 247-4570. - (8) All units that operate military small boats or amphibious crafts will do so in compliance with all standard procedures and common courtesy.
+This includes observing, no wake zones, water craft speed, securing trash, and eliminating fuel spills with particular attention to the entire New River, AIWW, Sneads Ferry Bridge, Onslow Beach Bridge, and Mile Hammock Bay in order to prevent damage to civilian watercraft and property.
+At no time will any fuel, trash, or ammunition dunnage such as brass, links, or live ammunition be disposed of by dumping them in the water.